-A residency is an important creative interlude from the demands of everyday life, and allows artists, writers and performers time to recharge and develop their work with a clear mind.
-A residency can be a period of critical artistic growth, from which both the artist and the public can benefit.
+A residency is an important creative interlude from the demands of everyday life, and allows artists, scholars, writers and performers time to recharge and develop their work with a clear mind.
+A residency can be a period of critical creative growth, from which both the resident and the public can benefit.

 At the Fiore Art Center, we hope to cultivate the cross-pollination of different creative disciplines— farming and gardening, the visual arts, writing, performance and research— all weaving together to inform the continually evolving dialogue between human and environment.

-In 2018 we will be offering the following residencies; please click on the residency of your choice to see more information about the residency.
-Applications for 2018 have closed.
-Our 2019 application process opens December 1st, 2018.
+In 2019 we will be offering the following residencies; please click on the residency of your choice to see more information about the residency.
+Our 2019 application process is now open.

 We offer six, month-long residencies for visual artists: two in July, two in August and two in September.
-One of our six residency placements is for an out-of-state or international artist, and one for an indigenous Maine artist.
+One of our six residency placements is for an out-of-state artist, one for an international artist, and one for a Native American artist from Maine.

 This is a part-time, 5-month seasonal position for someone with at least 2 years of organic gardening experience and an affinity with the arts.
-The resident gardener will be living on-site with the visual arts, performing and writing residents, and is encouraged to use their time at the Fiore Art Center for their own creative pursuits if desired.
+The resident gardener will be living on-site with the residents, and is encouraged to use the time at the Fiore Art Center for creative pursuits if desired.
 This position is not a juried residency.
 Interested candidates must submit a job application through MFT by February 1st.

 Follow links above to learn more about each residency.